hector-sanchez/primes-multiplier-matrix/README.md

 * Rather than provide guard clauses within the product mappig of the prime numbers array, I make sure to include the original prime numbers array only after the calculation of the product of each integer in the erray.
 * The unit tests test tests for private methods.
 I normally wouldn't do this, but I feel it was necessary to make sure we have good coverage of the main logic.
+* My Gemfile contains a call to install the redis gem.
+The reason we need this to enable caching.
+Unfortunately, I ran out of time before I could enable caching, so these reference can either be removed and I will add them again when they are needed.